uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 Once the build process has completed, locate the JAR in the build/libs directory

-# Upload the Custom Instance Tab Plugin to Morpheus UI
+# Install and Configure  the Custom Plugin
-Custom plugins are added to Morpheus through the Plugins tab in the Integrations section (Administration > Integrations > Plugins).
-Navigate to this section and click CHOOSE FILE.
-Browse for your JAR file and upload it to Morpheus.
-The new plugin will be added next to any other custom plugins that may have been developed for your appliance.
+Custom plugins are added to Morpheus through the Plugins tab in the Integrations section.

+1. Navigate to Administration > Integrations > Plugins and click CHOOSE FILE.
+2. Browse for your JAR file and upload it to Morpheus.
+3. The new plugin will be added next to any other custom plugins that may have been developed for your appliance.
-## Configuring the